the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 First, we will get a Flask web server up and running and serving predictions.

+Flask is a standard Python library for web servers.
+If we were actually deploying to production using this method, we would use FastAPI, which works almost exactly the same but is more modern and is faster at responding to requests.

 ```
 python api_server/app.py
 ```

-Open up another terminal tab (click on the '+' button under 'File' to open the launcher).
+Open up another terminal tab.
 In this terminal, we'll send some test image to the web server we're running in the first terminal.

 **Make sure to `cd` into the `lab9` directory in this new terminal.**